mkollada/topic-modeling/README.md

 - Reads in the dictionary cache if a file with that name already exisis

 Set a new cache file name or don't use this argument if you're using a new dataset

+## Note on `--dict_size` argument:

+When limiting the dictionary size using this argument its important to consider how the dictionary is made smaller to get desired characteristics.

+The dictionary will use the top <dict_size> words in terms of frequency AFTER filtering with the `no_below` and `no_above` parameters.
+Thus those two parameters should be considered when using the `--dict_size` argument.